eth-ait/GaussianHaircut/README.md

    DATA_PATH="[path/to/scene/folder]" ./run.sh
    ```

-   The script performs data pre-processing, reconstruction, and visualization.
+   The script performs data pre-processing, reconstruction, and final visualization using Blender.
+Use Tensorboard to see intermediate visualizations.

 ## License